 We are a partnership of Idaho’s three state universities.
 This partnership gives Idaho companies statewide access to our manufacturing specialists, university facilities, students, and faculty that can help meet their needs.

-As a part of the National Institute of Standards and Technology Manufacturing Extension Partnership (NIST MEP), TechHelp gives Idaho companies access to the knowledge and expertise of a national network of 1,500 manufacturing experts at 50 Centers.
+As a part of the National Institute of Standards and Technology Manufacturing Extension Partnership (NIST MEP), TechHelp gives Idaho companies access to the knowledge and expertise of a national network of 1,500 manufacturing experts at 50 centers.

 As Idaho’s Economic Development Administration University Center, TechHelp leverages university resources to create growth and jobs in rural and economically distressed areas of Idaho.